saurabh260120/defect-detection-using-edge-ai/README.md

         # 1 in mask corresponds to defective pixel
         # 0 in mask corresponds to Non defective pixel ( PUMP )
         # 2 in mask corresponds to background

+        # Count number of all three types of pixel.
+The number of pixel of each type will be area of each type.

         num_defect=np.count_nonzero(mask == 1)
         num_pump=np.count_nonzero(mask==0)
         num_background=np.count_nonzero(mask==2)